 "With engineers, the classic negotiation is always around scope," says Max.
 "As a PM, you are always going to deal with scope creep: an engineer telling you something will take x number of weeks, and then having things pop up that push out the timeline.
 PMs need to negotiate trade-offs and ways to break down a really big project into smaller pieces of work and possibly launch things along the way without having to wait until the end."

-Jay Dave, a manager of product management with Amazon Home Innovation and a graduate of the Berkeley MBA for Executives Program, negotiates with management and internal engineering teams about what needs to be built early on in the product life cycle.
+Jay Dave, a manager of product management with Amazon Home Innovation and a graduate of the Berkeley Haas MBA for Executives Program, negotiates with management and internal engineering teams about what needs to be built early on in the product life cycle.
 Negotiations also come into play in the execution stage, when key micro-decisions need to be made about the product.
 Jay says that in either case, negotiations start with empathy.

 "Being aware of where the other person may be coming from and their priorities is super important.
 It not only helps you build better long term relations, but also helps you tailor your message to your audience and increase your chances of success.
 It's not something I knew right out of the gate, but something I learned with experience," says Jay.